mpontus/resume-tools/packages/resume-export-html/README.md

 # Resume to HTML

-> Render resume in JSON Resume format as HTML
+> Export resume in JSON Resume format to HTML

 ### Usage